 FourSquare is a new service for smartphone users from the creators of Dodgeball, a startup purchased and then shelved by Google.
-FourSquare utilizes your phone’s GPS to “Check in” to different places you go, see where your friends are and allows you to “Shout” status updates to your friends.
-On the surface it seems similar to other “location status” services such as Brightkite or Loopt.
-However FourSquare goes a different route than it’s competitors, it emphasizes the social potential of location status by turning it into a game.
+FourSquare utilizes your phone’s GPS to “Check-in” to different places you go, see where your friends are, and allows you to “Shout” status updates to your friends.
+On the surface, it seems similar to other “location status” services such as Brightkite or Loopt.
+However, FourSquare goes a different route than its competitors; it emphasizes the social potential of location status by turning it into a game.

-I was, at one point a big promoter of Brightkite.
-While there are functions of the service I did like, I’ve started to question more and more why I used it.
-I started to qeustion: “Who cares that I’ve checked in to my apartment?”
-“Do I really want people knowing where my apartment is?”
-If I am going to restrict visibility of my location—why am I even using this service to begin with?”
-The more I thought about it, the more it seemed like a really useful way for someone to stalk me and not much more.
+I was, at one point, a big proponent of Brightkite.
+While there were functions of the service that I did like, I’ve started to question more and more why I used it.
+“Who cares that I’ve checked-in to my apartment?
+Do I really want people to know where my apartment is?
+If I am going to restrict the visibility of my location—why am I even using this service, to begin with?”
+The more I thought about it, the more it seemed like a handy way for someone to stalk me and not much more.

 Some things I’d like to see in future revisions:

 - More visibility to user profiles and to-do lists: I’d really like to discover new people to connect to.
 Right now, there are very few ways to do this.
 I wish profiles listed a clearer stream of what I did, when I did it, and what rewards my actions earned me.
 In 6 months, I’d like to know which 4 bars I went to that unlocked the “Crunked” badge.